AidanMJ25/Blog/content/posts/Wordle, But With a Twist: A Shortcut I Built That Gives You Hints.md

 ---

-I've been having fun experimenting with Shortcuts, APIs, and local AI models, and recently I built something is kinda fun: a Shortcut that gives you a hint for the daily Wordle without spoiling the answer.
+I've been having fun experimenting with Shortcuts, APIs, and local AI models, and recently I built something that is kinda fun: a Shortcut that gives you a hint for the daily Wordle without spoiling the answer.

 ____